Twelve Week Cohort Deadlines and FAQ

 2. Apply.
 Every writer can apply for free to be placed with a Mentor of their choice.
-These applications will look to balance the needs of the writer’s accessibility and the program’s rigorous standards.

 3. Join your writing group.
 Up to ten writers will be selected for each Mentor.
-You’ll spend the week before launch preparing for the course and meeting your group.

 Every writer goes through our 12-week learning track, modeled after a semester of graduate level learning.